-Many very credible folks have written and debated the concept of the Law of Attraction.
+Many credible folks have written and debated the concept of the Law of Attraction.
 Some say it is psycho-babble; others profess the power of the idea.
-I want to officially throw my hat in with the believers.
+I want to throw my hat in with the believers officially.

-A perfect example is when we are shopping for a specific model of a new car or have recently purchased one.
+A perfect example is when we shop for a specific model of a new car or have recently purchased one.
 Suddenly, we notice that particular car everywhere we go.
-When we’re tuned in to something, we are quick to recognize it out in the world.
-So what does that mean when it comes to attracting and hiring the right employees?
+When tuned in to something, we quickly recognize it in the world.
+So what does that mean when attracting and hiring the right employees?

 You Attract What You Project

 Many executives have lamented the difficulty of hiring the right employees.
-Finding quality employees seems to most like finding a needle in a haystack, but it doesn’t have to be.
-The truth is that many well-meaning business leaders go about the hiring process all wrong.
+Finding quality employees seems like finding a needle in a haystack, but it doesn’t have to be.
+Unfortunately, the truth is that many well-meaning business leaders go about the hiring process all wrong.

-Candidates pick up on more than you might think during the hiring process.
+Candidates pick up more than you might think during the hiring process.
 If you’re projecting a scattered, disorganized image, you’ll attract candidates of a similar variety.
-Likewise, if you’re impossibly rigid and inflexible, you’ll end up hiring employees that have those same values.
-Hiring the right employees requires you to be on the same page as your ideal applicant.
+Likewise, if you’re impossibly rigid and inflexible, you’ll hire employees with those values.
+Engaging the right employees requires you to be on the same page as your ideal applicant.

-If the image you project differs from your company culture or the requirements of the job, this will, of course, lead to a mismatch.
-The solution to finding the right employee is to be transparent and genuine in your hiring process—and to make sure you are the embodiment of your company culture and values.
+If the image you project differs from your company culture or the job requirements, this will lead to a mismatch.
+The solution to finding the right employee is to be transparent and genuine in your hiring process—and to ensure you embody your company culture and values.

 Overhaul Your Hiring Process